lopezpdvn/lopezpdvn.github.io/_drafts/september-2015-in-review.md

     Overall rank (if points are combined)   47500 of 1796277 Active clients (within 50 days)     2
     Active clients (within 7 days)  2

+ dreilopz
+	Last updated: Thu Oct 1 11:00:14 PDT 2015
+Thu Oct 1 18:00:14 UTC 2015

+Date of last work unit 	2015-10-01 04:08:23
+Total score 	1004014
+Overall rank (if points are combined) 	47292 of 1799444 Active clients (within 50 days) 	2
+Active clients (within 7 days) 	2

+dreilopz has contributed work units with more than one different team number.
+The contributions are listed below.

+ Contributions by team and project:

+Donor 	dreilopz
+Team 	The Longevity Meme (32461)
+Score 	902461 (certificate)
+Donor Rank 	50291 of 1799444
+WU 	665 (certificate)
+Date of last
+work unit 	2015-10-01 04:08:23
+Active clients
+(within 50 days) 	2
+Active clients
+(within 7 days) 	2

 -->